kaisenlinux/manpages-dev/category/Backup/duplicity.md

        paramiko & pexpect support --use-scp, --ssh-askpass and --ssh-options.
 Only the pexpect backend allows to define --scp-command and --sftp-command.

        SSH paramiko backend (default) is a complete reimplementation of ssh protocols natively in python.
 Advantages are speed and maintainability.
-Minor disadvantage is that extra packages are needed as listed in REQUIREMENTS above.
+Minor disadvantage is that extra packages are needed as listed in REQUIREMENTS.
 In sftp (default) mode all operations are done via the according sftp commands.
 In scp mode ( --use-scp ) though scp access is used for put/get operations but listing is done via ssh remote shell.

        SSH pexpect backend is the legacy ssh backend using the command line ssh binaries via pexpect.
 Older versions used scp for get and put operations and sftp for list and delete operations.
 The current version uses sftp for all four supported operations, unless the --use-scp option is used to revert to old behavior.